Faculty Langnau Jazz Nights 2018

 Ivo Prato (sax)

 Since 1988 Ivo Prato has been working as a musician and music teacher.
-After learning how to play the clarinet, he decided to study saxophone (ts) at the Swiss Jazz School (HKB) in Bern with Andy Scherrer as his teacher.
+After learning how to play the clarinet, he decided to study saxophone (ts) at the Swiss Jazz School (HKB) in Bern.
 He is a member of different bands and projects.

 Niculin Christen (piano)